The Importance of Being Named as Estate Administrator

 When there is no Will, the law of NJ defines who will inherit an estate:

-A spouse, civil union partner, or domestic partner and children of the decedent or their descendants are given priority.
-Then follows grandchildren who take a deceased parent’s share unless all children are deceased, then all grandchildren share equally.
+A spouse, civil union partner, or domestic partner, and the decedent’s children or their descendants, are given priority.
+Then follow the grandchildren who take a deceased parent’s share, unless all children are deceased; then all grandchildren share equally.

-If there is no spouse, civil union, or domestic partner and no children, then surviving parents take the entire estate.
+If there is no spouse, civil union partner, or domestic partner, and no children, then the surviving parents take the entire estate.
 If no parent survives, brothers and sisters will take it equally.
 Nieces and nephews will take their deceased parent’s share.

-If you have no civil union or domestic partner or spouse; child or descendant; brother or sister; grandparent; uncle or aunt or children of an aunt and uncle, then the estate is escheat.
+If you have no civil union or domestic partner or spouse, child or descendant, brother or sister, grandparent, uncle or aunt, or children of an aunt and uncle, then the estate is escheated.
 Escheat in New Jersey is not a good thing.

-To learn how to avoid escheating an estate to New Jersey and protecting your rights as an heir or administrator of the estate, or if you are the administrator of an estate without a Will and are under attack by beneficiaries or omitted beneficiaries, then contact Fredrick P. Niemann, Esq. today, toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to learn your rights and protect your interests.
+To learn how to avoid escheating an estate to New Jersey and protecting your rights as an heir or administrator of the estate, or if you are the administrator of an estate without a Will and are under attack by beneficiaries or omitted beneficiaries, then contact Fredrick P. Niemann, Esq. today at (732) 863-9900 or email him at fniemann@hnlawfirm.com to learn your rights and protect your interests.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Will Contest Probate Litigation Attorney